Walmart to spread out deals to avoid Black Friday crowds

 The discounter, based in Bentonville, Arkansas, will kick off the deals online Nov.
 4, with new deals in stores on Nov.
 7. The second event will begin online Nov.
 11, followed by a similar sales event in stores Nov.
 14. It will wrap up its discounts online Nov.
 25 with new discounts in stores Nov.
 27, the day after Thanksgiving and the traditional Black Friday.

-The details offer the first glimpse from a major retailer of what a reinvented Black Friday will look like during a pandemic.
-Other retailers like Macy's have said that their Black Friday deals will be spread out and will encourage more online shopping, but none have given specific details.
+The details offer the first glimpse from a major retailer of what a reinvented Black Friday will look like during the pandemic.
+Other retailers such as Macy’s have said their Black Friday deals will be spread out and will encourage more online shopping, but none have given specific details.

 The challenge for stores will be to get shoppers to buy earlier.